 The city is the administrative centre of the Tukaevsky district.
 The main industrial enterprises are the Kama Association for the Production of Heavy-Duty Vehicles (KamAZ) and the Nizhnekamskaya Hydroelectric Power Station.

-Museums of the city are Museum of the history of the town and KamAZ (the branch of the State Joint Museum), and the picture gallery.
-Theatres are: Tatar drama theatre, Masterovye theatre-studio, House of Children and Birds Chelny State theatre, Sara Sadykova concert Hall, Maidan entertainment and concert complex.
+Museums of the city are the Museum of the history of the town and KamAZ (the branch of the State Joint Museum), and the picture gallery.
+Theatres are Tatar drama theatre, Masterovye theatre-studio, House of Children and Birds Chelny State theatre, Sara Sadykova concert Hall, Maidan entertainment, and concert complex.

 Coat of arms

 - Organ Music Hall